esnet/esnet-smartnic-hw/examples/README.md

 The p2p example design will be intended to provide an example of a design implementation that is comprised of only custom verilog hardware.
 It will include directories for verilog source files and simulation, as well as building custom SmartNIC hardware (without a P4 processing core).

+## Experimental (not supported)

+### shell/

+This is an example design using a custom shell implementation in place of ONS.
+For experimenting with design partitioning and build flows.

+### versal_shell/

+This is a placeholder design for future development on the AMD versal platform.